shedskin/shedskin/doc/README.rst

 2. Builtin objects are completely converted for each call/return from **Shed Skin** to **CPython** types and back, including their contents.
 This means you cannot change **CPython** builtin objects from the **Shed Skin** side and vice versa, and conversion may be slow.
 Instances of user-defined classes can be passed/returned without any conversion, and changed from either side.

 3. Global variables are converted once, at initialization time, from **Shed Skin** to **CPython**.
 This means that the value of the **CPython** version and **Shed Skin** version can change independently.
 This problem can be avoided by only using constant globals, or by adding getter/setter functions.

+4. Multiple (interacting) extension modules are not supported at the moment.
+Also, importing and using the Python version of a module and the compiled version at the same time may not work.

 .. _Parallel Processing: